learn-co-curriculum/java-for-loops/README.md

 Notice how we would have to write a hundred `System.out.println()` statements if we were to write out this pseudocode in Java.
 But the pattern seems to be that we are executing a print statement a hundred times, just changing the value of what is printed.
-This is a good case to implement a loop!
+While this code is rather simplistic in that it is only one line of code that we want to repeat over and over, imagine if it was a several lines of code that we wanted to repeat over and over?
+This could cause a maintenance nightmare of having to update repeated lines of code if we just wanted to make one little change!
+This is a good case to implement a loop, that will save us from several copy-paste issues when developing and maintaining.

 In this section, we will learn about different types of loops we can implement in Java.
 We'll start by learning about a `for` loop.